 You should also consider any other factors you deem appropriate, using your experience and professional judgement.

-Once the clinical scenario has been completed, you will be given an ethical scenario to review.
-As with the clinical scenario in question 1, this ethical scenario takes the form of a hypothetical situation.
-You will have a brief period to review the scenario and there will be approximately 5 minutes of discussion afterwards.
+This question will see you given an ethical scenario to review.
+As with the clinical scenario, this takes the form of a hypothetical situation, described briefly in text form, details of which will be given to you before discussion.
+You will have a short while to review the scenario and there will be approximately 5 minutes of discussion afterwards.

 This scenario focuses less on a clinical situation, and deals more with consideration of the moral, ethical, legal (etc.) issues which may arise in a situation.